 The 3rd annual NAFSB Conference will be held at the University of New Haven, Connecticut, October 20-21, 2025.

 Conference Lodging: There is a block of rooms available at the Hampton Inn at a government rate of $130.00 per night.
 Continental breakfast is included the daily rate.
 Parking at the Hampton Inn is free under the NAFSB reservation.
 Hotel block ends on September 6, 2025.
-Here is a list of additional hotels near the University.
+There is a morning and afternoon shuttle service to the University from the Hampton Inn.
+Here is a list of additional hotels near the University for those who are registering after that date.
+The Hampton Inn may provide a government rate after September 6 at their discretion.

 Taking the train is a breeze in New Haven, thanks to convenient commuter options available throughout the city.
 Located within walking distance of downtown, Union Station offers frequent service from Amtrak and Metro-North to destinations like Albany, Boston, Providence and Long Island.
 Alternatively, the Hartford Line CT Rail commuter train provides a popular rail route between Springfield, M.A. and New Haven along the I-91 corridor.